-The $V{in}$ term in the recurrence relation represents the magnitude of the AC input voltage of frequency f.
-The $V_j$ term represents the diode voltage when $j \to \infty$ .
+The V{in} term in the recurrence relation represents the magnitude of the AC input voltage of frequency f.
+The V_j term represents the diode voltage when $j \to \infty$.
 So the voltage across the diode is represented by one of the lines displayed in figure 1.

-To be mathematically correct, both $V{in}$ and $V{\infty}$ must be dimensionless quantities.
-Therefore, $V{in}$ and $V{\infty}$ must equal the input and diode voltages respectively, each divided by some reference voltage.
-The magnitude of this reference voltage is irrelevant to demonstrating bifurcation and chaos, as it can be shown that the reference voltage must drop out of the formulas for $\alpha$ and $\delta$ .
+To be mathematically correct, both V{in} and V{∞} must be dimensionless quantities.
+Therefore, V{in} and V{∞} must equal the input and diode voltages respectively, each divided by some reference voltage.
+The magnitude of this reference voltage is irrelevant to demonstrating bifurcation and chaos, as it can be shown that the reference voltage must drop out of the formulas for α and δ .

-Suppose that we set $V{in}$ between 1 and $x_1$ .
+Suppose that we set V{in} between 1 and x_1 .
 Then according to figure 1, the diode voltage is well-defined and must lie on the line in figure 1.
-If $V{in}$ is set between $x_2$ and $x_1$ , somewhat to the right of the first bifurcation, then the diode voltage will switch rapidly between two values, as predicted in figure 1.
-Similarly, the diode voltage switches among four, eight, sixteen, thirty-two, etc, values for higher $V{in}$ until chaos is reached.
+If V{in} is set between x_2 and x_1 , somewhat to the right of the first bifurcation, then the diode voltage will switch rapidly between two values, as predicted in figure 1.
+Similarly, the diode voltage switches among four, eight, sixteen, thirty-two, etc, values for higher V{in} until chaos is reached.

 The diode voltage can easily be displayed on an oscilloscope triggered from the driving voltage.
-The oscilloscope trace will show a sinusoidal trace when $V{in}$ is below the first bifurcation, whereas for higher input voltages, several traces and odd bumps appear on the display.
+The oscilloscope trace will show a sinusoidal trace when V{in} is below the first bifurcation, whereas for higher input voltages, several traces and odd bumps appear on the display.
 Each of these corresponds to one attractor.

 Physically, the input signal is alternately forward and reverse biasing the diode.
 However the diode has a finite switching speed.
 Thus, the diode has a "memory time" during which it continues in the previous state (conducting or nonconducting) before switching.
 This "memory" effect due to the diode capacitance causes the diode voltage to switch from one voltage to another in the bifurcation region on alternate cycles of the input voltage.
-To see this effect, the frequency f of the input voltage has to be tuned to the resonant frequency of the LCR series circuit.
+To see this effect, the frequency of the input volage should be tuned close to the resonant frequency of the LCR series circuit in order to maximize the current through the circuit elements.
 The C here is the diode capacitance while the L and R are explicit circuit components.
-The values of these components have to be chosen to match the resonant frequency of the circuit.
-Detailed theoretical analyses are described in Ref.
-3.
+Detailed theoretical analyses of the circuit are described in several journal articles.[3][4]